 Which Fortinet Release Do You Recommend?

-- 7.4.11, the newest release of FortiOS, has corrected the SAML signature verification with a new configuration option, giving users flexibility to enable or disable the feature.
-7.4.11 does not show any severe, potentially service-impacting issues
+- 7.4.11 has corrected the SAML signature verification with a new configuration option, giving users flexibility to enable or disable the feature.
+7.4.11 does not show any severe, potentially service-impacting issues.

 - NWG does not recommend any of the 7.6.X code train for use.
-Fortinet has begun recommending 7.6.6 for certain hardware models (E, F, and G) as of 2/13/2026.
-This new version was just released at the end of January and has not been real-world tested enough to be considered stable.
+Fortinet recommends 7.6.6 for certain hardware models (E, F, and G) as of February 2026.
+The newest release is 7.6.7.
+While there are new features, the bugs and limitations identified create a much larger risk to production environment.

 - If your devices are not capable of running 7.2 or 7.4, we recommend 6.2.17.
 Note that devices that cannot run firmware higher than 6.2 are in the end-of-life lifecycle and should be replaced.